Nader Shah: Fall of the Hotaki dynasty

 Tahmasp and the Qajar leader Fath Ali Khan (the ancestor of Agha Mohammad Khan Qajar) contacted Nader and asked him to join their cause and drive the Ghilzai Afghans out of Khorasan.
 He agreed and thus became a figure of national importance.
 When Nader discovered that Fath Ali Khan was in treacherous correspondence with Malek Mahmud and revealed this to the shah, Tahmasp executed him and made Nader the chief of his army instead.
 Nader subsequently took on the title Tahmasp Qoli (Servant of Tahmasp).
 In late 1726, Nader recaptured Mashhad.

 Nader chose not to march directly on Isfahan.
 First, in May 1729, he defeated the Abdali Afghans near Herat.
 Many of the Abdali Afghans subsequently joined his army.
 The new shah of the Ghilzai Afghans, Ashraf, decided to move against Nader but in September 1729, Nader defeated him at the Battle of Damghan and again decisively in November at Murchakhort.
-Ashraf fled, and Nader finally entered Isfahan, handing it over to Tahmasp in December.
+Ashraf fled and kidnapped several Safavid princesses, and Nader finally entered Isfahan, handing it over to Tahmasp in December.
 The citizens' rejoicing was cut short when Nader plundered them to pay his army.
 Tahmasp made Nader governor over many eastern provinces, including his native Khorasan, and Tahmasp's sister was given in marriage to Nader's son.
+Nader pursued and defeated Ashraf at Zarghan, with his Kurdish contingent pursuing them further and inflicting devastating losses.
+Ashraf submitted a peace offer by returning the princesses and the piles of loot he'd plundered from Isfahan during his retreat, but he was later murdered by his own followers.

-Nader pursued and defeated Ashraf, who was murdered by his own followers.
-In 1738 Nader Shah besieged and destroyed the last Hotaki seat of power at Kandahar.
+In 1738 Nader Shah went on to besiege and destroy the last Hotaki seat of power at Kandahar.
 He built a new city near Kandahar, which he named "Naderabad".